De-Risking

 A regulatory finding had landed.
 The board was being asked questions it couldn't answer.

-The pain was real and specific.
-A finding had landed, regulatory exposure was now visible, and the leadership team was being asked questions for which they did not yet have satisfactory answers.
-Assurance presumes a practice that can be assured, but the engineering team had models running with no agreed measures of performance, no instrumentation, and no shared vocabulary for what "working" meant.
-The first task was not the governance framework.
-It was defining what good looked like in concrete operational terms, instrumenting the systems already in production, and giving the team patterns they could use to recognise failure before the regulator did.
-The framework followed, with something to govern.
+Underneath the finding, the engineering team had models in production with no agreed measures of performance, no instrumentation, and no shared vocabulary for what "working" meant.
+Assurance presumes a practice that can be assured, and there wasn't one yet.
+So the first task was not the governance framework.
+It was defining what good looked like in operational terms, instrumenting the systems already running, and giving the team ways to recognise failure before the regulator did.

 Scenario: